 THEA 2335.
 Intermediate Acting 1 (0-6-3) Prerequisites: THEA 1245 and 2000.
 An introduction to the teaching principles of Sanford Meisner.
 Beginning work with reality of doing, repetition exercise, staying in adjustment with partner, the independent activity, justification and simple objectives.
 Training is designed to tap into the actor's spontaneous truthful impulses within the dynamics of the improvisational exercise.
 Only open to BFA Performance Majors.
 (Course Fee Required)

 THEA 2346.
-Voice Training for the Stage (2-2-3) Prerequisite: Theatre major or THEA 1245 with a grade of "C" or better.
+Voice Training for the Stage (2-2-3) Prerequisite: Theatre major or THEA 1245 with a grade of "C" or betterand THEA 2000 with a grade of "S".
 An introduction to voice training for the actor, with additional focus on dialects.
 Exercises and techniques are utilized to develop and strengthen the connection to and use of the voice.
 (Course fee required.)

 THEA 3000.
 Junior Proficiency (0-0-0) Prerequisites: A grade of "C" or better in all Theatre Courses, an overall GPA of 2.75 or higher, and Department Chair approval.
 A satisfactory grade in this course indicates successful completion of the final audition/portfolio review in preparation for the student's senior project.(S/U grading).